bdwilson/security-guidance/SecurityChecklist.md

 **Warning, this an advanced stuff.
 Most people can skip this.**
 If you're concerned about securing your network traffic on-the-go, you could run your own VPN server at home.
 Some individuals also run their own VPN server with a cloud service provider.
-This is not for the faint of heart, however there are many options available: [PiVPN](https://www.pivpn.io/), [Replace your VPN Provider with Wireguard at a Cloud Provider](https://medium.com/@drew2a/replace-your-vpn-provider-by-setting-up-wireguard-on-digitalocean-6954c9279b17), as well as some home routers also feature VPN capablities.
+This is not for the faint of heart, however there are many options available: [PiVPN](https://www.pivpn.io/), [Replace your VPN Provider with Wireguard at a Cloud Provider](https://medium.com/@drew2a/replace-your-vpn-provider-by-setting-up-wireguard-on-digitalocean-6954c9279b17).
+Some home routers also feature VPN capablities, so you can check to see if your router supports this feature.
 Opening up your home network to run a VPN server could introduce some risks, so make sure you understand the implications before going out on your own.

 ## Secure your Mobile Phone Account
 Most phone carriers allow you to set a login PIN that is required in